 As a result of the declaration of interference, an adversarial proceeding in the USPTO before the PTAB has been initiated, which is declared to ultimately determine priority, specifically and which party was first to invent the claimed subject matter.
+Following oral arguments on the parties' motions in May 2020, the PTAB issued a decision in September 2020, which included, in part, denying the Boston Licensing Parties motion that the University of California should be estopped in the current proceeding by the PTAB's decision in the prior interference proceeding between the parties (No. 106,048), finding that the Boston Licensing Parties remain the senior party in the proceeding, and holding that the interference will proceed to the second, priority phase.
 An interference is typically divided into two phases.
 The first phase is referred to as the motions or preliminary motions phase while the second is referred to as the priority phase.
 In the first phase, each party may raise issues including but not limited to those relating to the patentability of a party's claims based on prior art, written description, and enablement.
 A party also may seek an earlier priority benefit or may challenge whether the declaration of interference was proper in the first place.
 Priority, or a determination of who first invented the commonly claimed invention, is determined in the second phase of an interference.
+We cannot predict with any certainty how long the priority phase will actually take, and it may take approximately a year or longer before a decision is made by the PTAB.
+On February 4, 2022 an oral hearing was held in the priority phase of U.S. Interference No. 106,048.
+Although the hearing typically precedes a decision by the PTAB, we cannot predict with any certainty when a decision will be made.
 The ten University of California patent applications and the 13 U.S. patents and one U.S. patent application co-owned by the Boston Licensing Parties involved in U.S. Interference No. 106,115 generally relate to CRISPR/Cas9 systems or eukaryotic cells comprising CRISPR/Cas9 systems having fused or covalently linked RNA and the use thereof in eukaryotic cells.
-On February 28, 2022, the PTAB issued a decision that the Boston Licensing Parties have priority of invention over University of California with respect to a single RNA CRISPR-Cas9 system that functions in eukaryotic cells.
-This decision is being appealed.
-There can be no assurance that the U.S. interference will be resolved in favor of the Boston Licensing Parties on appeal.
+There can be no assurance that the U.S. interference will be resolved in favor of the Boston Licensing Parties.
 If the U.S. interference resolves in favor of University of California, or if the Boston Licensing Parties' patents and patent application are narrowed, invalidated, or held unenforceable, we may lose the ability to license the optioned patents and patent application and our ability to commercialize our product candidates may be adversely affected if we cannot obtain a license to relevant third party patents that cover our product candidates.
 We may not be able to obtain any required license on commercially reasonable terms or at all.
 Even if we were able to obtain a license, it could be nonexclusive, thereby giving our competitors and other third parties access to the same technologies licensed to us, and it could require us to make substantial licensing and royalty payments.
 If we are unable to obtain a necessary license to a third-party patent on commercially reasonable terms, we may be unable to commercialize our base editing platform technology or product candidates or such commercialization efforts may be significantly delayed, which could in turn significantly harm our business.